 Students are expected to participate actively in all Zoom sessions.
-If you are unable to attend a Zoom session, please contact your instructor to arrange an alternative activity for the missed session (e.g., to review a recorded session).
+If you are unable to attend a Zoom session, please inform your instructor.
 Please be prepared, as best as you are able, to join class in a quiet space that will allow you to be fully present and engaged in Zoom sessions.
 Students will be advised by their instructor when they are expected, if they are able, to turn on their webcam (for group work, presentations, etc.).
 All students are expected to behave in a professional manner during the session.